Focinfi/gosqs/README.md

 ## SQS

-A simple queue service in golang, more detail go to the http://gosqs.daoapp.io
+A simple queue service in golang.